andyfitzsuse/andyfitz.github.io/guide.md

 ## How I give and receive feedback

 I  prefer giving and receiving a mixture of formal and informal feedback at a regular and quarterly cadence.
-Direct feedback helps in real time, formal feedback builds institutional memory and can be invaluable when bringing new leadership on board.
+Direct feedback helps in real time, formal feedback builds tribal memory and can be invaluable when bringing new leadership on board.

-As a manager I try to build a moat around your talent and make otherwise invisible contributions tangible and measurable assets to an organisation.
+As a manager I try to build a moat around your talent and make otherwise invisible contributions tangible and measurable assets to an organization.

 As a resource I thrive on lateral contribution and the resulting direct feedback.
-I need major contributions recognised formally so that I continue to be motivated and invest in those areas.
+However; I prefer major contributions be recognised formally so that I continue to be motivated and invest in those areas.